wojtekczajka/Steering-for-PiRacer-Standard/README.md

-# Vehicle Steering Script :racing_car:
+# Vehicle Steering Script for PiRacer Standard :racing_car:

 This Python script allows to control the steering and movement of a vehicle from the command line.
 It provides various actions such as starting, stopping, turning, and driving forward/backward.